julelang/manual/src/std/jule-sema.md

 `fn Prim(self): &Prim`\
 Returns primitive type if kind is primitive type, nil reference if not.

+`fn Chan(mut self): &Chan`\
+Returns channel type if actual kind is channel, nil if not.

 `fn Sptr(self): &Sptr`\
 Returns reference type if kind is smart pointer, nil reference if not.